Learn more about the City's animal licensing and pound services. You can also discover more about our off-leash dog parks and urban wildlife control.

-Municipal Law Enforcement Officers respond to calls dealing with dogs in the City of Thunder Bay.
-Municipal Enforcement Services will impound stray dogs, and help reunite them with their owners.
+Municipal Law Enforcement Officers respond to calls dealing with animals in the City of Thunder Bay.
+Municipal Enforcement Services can impound stray pets, and help reunite them with their owners.
 Officers also investigate issues with vicious dogs, or dog bites.

 • Your name, address and phone number